rjqocampo/tic-tac-toe/readme.md

 ### Known Issues
 * Not mobile responsive

+Found a bug or issue in the project?
+[Click here](https://github.com/rjqocampo/tic-tac-toe#contributions).

 ### Prospective Updates
 * Make mobile responsive
 * Add a 'VS AI' feature

+Looking to contribute ideas or features to the project?
+[Click here](https://github.com/rjqocampo/tic-tac-toe#contributions).

 # Getting Started
 You can start the project in two ways: